AdamBear/thoughts/README.md

 - [ ] roop method test
 - [ ] single face wave2lip
 - [ ] run flowise and learn it's functions
+- [ ] demostrate a write agent that can generate long article with KB support